Wondering how much caffeine is in Coke Zero compared to other sodas?

 Instant coffee

-The average instant coffee only carries about 57 milligrams of caffeine.
-That’s more caffeine than Coke Zero, but it’s still lower than other types of coffee.
+The average instant coffee contains about 57 milligrams of caffeine.
+While that’s more caffeine than Coke Zero, it’s still lower than other types of coffee.

 For example, Nescafe’s 3-in-1 Instant Coffee carries around 67 milligrams of caffeine.